zbenmo/RLO/docs/Gymnasium/creating_a_new_environment.md

 # Creating a new Gymnasium environment

-Developing a new Gymnasium / Gym environment involves subclassing *gym,Env* (potentially you declared ```import gymnasium as gym```).
+Developing a new Gymnasium / Gym environment involves subclassing *gym.Env* (potentially you declared ```import gymnasium as gym```).
 You need to implement the following:

 - reset
 - step